Police ask for help identifying vandals behind anti-police graffiti on billboard

 “I have always been a big advocate and supporter of the police and just sad to see this in our area,” he said.

-The hateful wording is popping up in the small community during a challenging time for our nation, as recent cases involving officers have grabbed national headlines- including the prosecution of a former Minneapolis police officer currently on trial for the killing of George Floyd.
+The hateful wording is popping up in the small community during a challenging time for the nation as recent cases involving officers have grabbed national headlines, including the prosecution of a former Minneapolis police officer currently on trial for the killing of George Floyd.

 But Andrew says he has only witnessed a positive relationship between officers and members of his community.